aiml-utulsa/WorkshopTemplate2025/README.md

     TBD Depending on the number if competitors

 6. Where do I submit sumbissions?
-    Submit a google drive or one drive link in "2025-rl-workshop-submissions" channel in the discord or dm Tim the link if you do not want your submission to be seen by others.
+    Submit your agents via the "2025-rl-workshop-submissions" channel microsoft form!